James Shiner Bond: Personal and business life

 Sarah died on 20 April 1902.
-James married Ellen Octavia Graham on 29 March 1905 at Ponsonby and had 3 more children.
-Ellen died on 17 December 1955, aged 89.
+James married Ellen Octavia Graham on 29 March 1905 at Ponsonby and had three more children.

 In 1881 he started the Atlas Printing Company which also sold books and stationery.
 It was affected by a large fire in Cambridge in 1889.
 In July 1895 James started the Waikato Advocate, a weekly journal, which bought the masthead and property of the Waikato Times from the Bank of New Zealand in 1896.
 The previous owner, George Edgecumbe, was given a fortnight to give up possession.
 He set up a rival Waikato Argus and took the files, advertising contacts and subscriber lists, leaving James with the building, membership of the Press Association and a printing press.
 James began publishing the Waikato Times every evening, rather than 3 mornings a week.
 In 1898 a large fire cracked the windows of his stationery shop at the Waikato Times.
 In 1902 he sold the Waikato Times to Paull & Venables and was presented with a desk by his employees.
 From 1898 to 1919 he was the Hamilton agent for the Public Trustee Office.
 He retired to Remuera in 1920.

 He died at Remuera on 26 November 1922 and was buried at Waikumete Cemetery.

 Bond Street in Hamilton East was named after him by its developer.